The Muppie Chronicles

 Raise your hand if you don't want to be one of the people in this picture...didn't think so.

-I’m, well, ungracefully trying not to stare at these gum-chewing dislays of companionable affection and discipline myself into reading a novel that I am not enjoying one bit.
+I’m trying not to notice these gum-chewing displays of companionable affection and discipline myself into reading a novel that I am not enjoying one bit.
 People-watching proves to be the far more compelling pastime (why do I end up feeling like every time I read a novel translated into English it’s full of unnecessarily exhibitionistic excalamations of premature emotion?), and Snow gets ignored, sitting closed by my cooling coffee.

-Later on, these two chat about some common project on their (shared?) overgrown Mac.
-He leans over as if to kiss her cheek – doesn’t – whispers something in her ear, and BAM.
-They disappear.
+The most obviously in love couple takes the table next to me (!) before they place their orders.
+After doing so, these two chat about some common project on their (shared?) overgrown Mac.
+He leans over as if to kiss her cheek – doesn’t – and whispers something in her ear.

 I start to think about this.
 At work, we’ve just finished a house meeting campaign, which basically means that we’ve gone around and asked hundreds of people who are part of the Boston Muslim community what issues they’re facing.
 These were both among the top issues: